Headteacher - Maternity Leavehead@stannes-chertsey.surrey.sch.uk

 Since my primary school days, I have always wanted to be a teacher.
 I loved my years at primary school and admired all my teachers for their hard work and love for the children in their care.

 I worked hard at senior school and went on to study at Trinity and All Saints College, Leeds, for four years, achieving a BA in Primary Education with a specialism in Science.
 I enjoyed every aspect of the degree course, as I was working for a purpose, which was to achieve my end goal of becoming a primary teacher.

-Thank you for all your support and encouragement.
-I hope to meet more and more of you over the next few months.
 My door will always be open, and I will do my very best with Mrs Murphy and the amazing team, for you all and your children.